-In general, gas phase permeability is an insubstantial function of concentration and temperature and does not follow an exponential growth similar to P_L [42].
+In general, gas phase permeability is an insubstantial function of concentration and temperature and does not follow an exponential growth similar to P_L [36].
 In our study, changes in the average permeability of FBE at different temperatures, however, showed the synergistic effect of high temperature and pressure on vapor transport (Figure 5).
 Permeability initially increased as temperature was raised to 40°C, then followed a small declining trend in the middle range, but eventually turned up and began to increase due to plasticization effects.
-According to the van't Hoff-Arrhenius model, the temperature dependency of permeability through a polymer at a constant pressure is described by an energetic parameter and a pre-exponential factor (E_P and P_0 in $P = P_0 \exp(-E_P/RT)$, respectively [56]).
+According to the van't Hoff-Arrhenius model, the temperature dependency of permeability through a polymer at a constant pressure is described by an energetic parameter and a preexponential factor (E_P and P_0 in $P = P_0 \exp(-E_P/RT)$, respectively [52]).
 This model predicts a progressive increase of permeability versus temperature in Figure 5.
-On the other hand, the pressure dependency of permeation through glassy polymers is a function of permeant/polymer interactions and one may encounter different qualitative trends by increasing feed pressure [57].
-Generally, an initial decrease in permeability is followed by an increasing drift after a plasticization pressure, as described by the dual-mode sorption model [58], [59].
-Accounting for the effect of temperature on the vapor pressure in Equation (1), the permeability data, as shown in Figure 5, are in agreement with previous findings on glassy polymers, which explain the gas permeability based on the predictions of the dual-mode sorption theory [58].
-Additionally, the slight decrease of permeability between 40 and 65°C in Figure 5 was also in accord with reports of water clustering effects in epoxy above 45°C, where the 'water-induced microvoid' situation became kinetically favorable due to its endothermic nature [52].
+On the other hand, the pressure dependency of permeation through glassy polymers is a function of permeant/polymer interactions and one may encounter different qualitative trends by increasing feed pressure [53].
+Generally, an initial decrease in permeability is followed by an increasing drift after a plasticization pressure, as described by the dual-mode sorption model [54], [55].
+Accounting for the effect of temperature on the vapor pressure in Equation (1), the permeability data, as shown in Figure 5, are in agreement with previous findings on glassy polymers, which explain the gas permeability based on the predictions of the dual-mode sorption theory [54].
+Additionally, the slight decrease of permeability between 40 and 65°C in Figure 5 was also in accord with reports of water clustering effects in epoxy above 45°C, where the 'water-induced microvoid' situation became kinetically favorable due to its endothermic nature [48].

 Figure 5.
 Water vapor permeability of fusion-bonded epoxy at different test temperatures.
 Each data point is an average +/- standard deviation.
+The dashed lines are for guidance only.

-Previous work [51] has shown through thermodynamic characterization of water clusters that formation of a more ordered structure from dissolved water has large enthalpy gain and entropy loss, resulting in a slightly negative ΔG .
+Previous work in the literature [56] has shown through thermodynamic characterization of water clusters that formation of a more ordered structure from dissolved water has large enthalpy gain and entropy loss, resulting in a slightly negative ΔG .
 Specifically, the thermodynamically metastable state of water due to clustering slows the transmission rate through the polymeric network, resulting in a significant decrease of diffusivity of water molecules in the highly ordered water clusters.
 Upon further temperature increase (above 70°C) in our experimental design, the FBE network was plasticized by vapor permeant and concentration (or pressure) of the permeant became a determining factor in the barrier performance of the coating.
-In other words, although the clustering effect was likely to decrease permeability of the coating membrane, and therefore increase the selectivity over other permeants, the role of a permeant concentration is expected to become more pronounced for the hydrated polymer at elevated temperatures [50].
+In other words, although the clustering effect was likely to decrease permeability of the coating membrane, and therefore increase the selectivity over other permeants, the role of a permeant concentration is expected to become more pronounced for the hydrated polymer at elevated temperatures [47].
+The occurrence of minimum permeability at ~70°C is consistent with the observations of other researchers in glassy polymeric membranes [41].
+This transition in permeability is thought to mainly relate to the break-up of water clusters at this temperature due to lower water concentrations in the polymer.
+The following increase in permeability is also a result of higher diffusivity of individual water molecules than water clusters at higher temperatures [39].